-Weekly Office Hours & Appointment Opportunities: My weekly office hours will be on T / W 5:00-7:00 pm and by appointment requested on email 2 business days before requested meeting date.
+My weekly office hours will be on Tuesdays and Wednesdays from 3:00 to 5:00 p.m. and by appointment to be planned on email at least 2 days before requested meeting.
+I'll send you email confirmation that the time proposed works.
 Office hours, appointments, and email/phone correspondence are put on hold while I'm away during conferences and business trips.
 You may email me or call me while I'm gone but I may very likely not be able to respond until my return.
 I'll post on my door if I'm away for a day or longer along with when I return.
-My office hours begin on the first week of our class and end on our last day of finals (Dec.
-12).
-Aside from normal office hours, I will be available by appointment (time outside of normal office hours) but appointments will need to be scheduled on email at least 2 full business days before the requested date.
-I'll send you email confirmation that the time works (if it works) or ask you to propose an alternate time if need be.
-If I have to change my office hours for a particular day due to a required AU meeting or some other work obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and Canvas "announcements" when I will serve make-up office hours.
-I will allow for appointments to be scheduled within reason up to the end of finals week.
+My office hours begin on the first week of our class and end on the week of final exams.
+I do not hold summer office hours or teach during summer.

+If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and in the Canvas announcements when I will serve make-up office hours time.

 If you call the campus office phone and I'm not there please leave a message and contact phone and when I can call back or if I can email you the information you need.
 I will return the call or email shortly thereafter accordingly.
 If you are there at my door, please wait a few moments as I may need to briefly use other facilities.
 Also, if you are onsite, please knock on my door loudly as I often leave the door shut in order to alleviate unnecessary hallway distractions/interruptions when I'm in my office working.

 Office hours will be held at stated times on-campus and students are encouraged to utilize this time (or appointment times made) to meet in person or on the phone regarding their questions.
 Unless an appointment is necessary, all other questions or dialogue will be addressed via email (on Tigermail) and on Canvas email so please check both daily (M-F).
+Also check your Canvas gradebook weekly.

-Date Syllabus Prepared: This syllabus was updated Summer 2014 and is being distributed for Fall 2014 for Dr. Strom's section of EPSY7440, is posted on Canvas in the "MOD 1" and is posted in electronic PDF copy in the EFLT Department main office.
+Date Syllabus Prepared: This syllabus was updated Fall 2013 and is being distributed for Spring 2014 for Dr. Strom's section of this course, is posted on Canvas in MOD 1 and is posted in electronic PDF copy in the EFLT Department main office.